liamcox/Copilot-Clock/README.md

 # My React App

-This is a React application that serves as a starting point for building a web application using React.
+A React application that serves as a starting point for building a web application using React.

 ## Project Structure